Monkey-patching the ESRI JSAPI to mock services

 QueryTask.prototype.execute = function (query, requestOptions?) {

-if (this.url.indexOf('http://server/arcgis/rest/services/myservice/MapServer/5?f=json') > -1) {
+if (this.url.indexOf('https://server/arcgis/rest/services/myservice/MapServer/5?f=json') > -1) {

 // create a new Promise and do our own call to the local mocked json response.